darshandesai1095/reat-time-chat-app/README.md

-## Project Title: Real-Time Chat App
+## Project Title: Realtime Chat App

 ### Project Description
 The Real-time Chat Application - a modern web-based communication platform that allows users to engage in real-time conversations with each other.